Sguha77/Travel_Day/README.md

 🚀 Getting Started

+**Prerequisites:**  Node.js

-1. Clone the Repository
+1. Clone the Repository -
 git clone https://github.com/Sguha77/Travel_Day.git
-2. Navigate to the Project
+2. Navigate to the Project -
 cd Travel_Day
-3. Install Dependencies
+3. Install Dependencies -
 npm install
+4. Set the `GEMINI_API_KEY` in [.env.local](.env.local) to your API key
-4. Start the Development Server npm run dev
+5. Start the Development Server -
+npm run dev

 The application will be available at:

 http://localhost:5173

+---

 🏗️ Production Build